-Over the years the Hungarian Vizsla has been considered to be a healthy breed.
-Responsible breeders adhere to a code of conduct which requires that they breed only from individuals that are of good temperament, physically sound, health tested and free from known hereditary diseases.
+For many years the Hungarian Vizsla has been considered to be a fairly healthy breed.
+Responsible breeders adhere to a code of conduct which requires that they use individuals that are of good temperament, physically sound, health tested and free from known hereditary diseases.

-Historically this approach has seemed to work well and most vizslas live a long, strong, happy and healthy life.
-Recently though there is evidence to suggest that there may be some health issues in which the vizsla is over represented – and the HVC is keen to monitor these.
+Historically this approach seemed to work well with most vizslas living long and healthy lives.
+Recently though there is mounting evidence to suggest that in our breed there may now be some serious health conditions that are over represented

 - Hip Dysplasia